 A sound understanding of the basic principles of statistical inference, including the theory of statistical estimation and hypothesis testing, is necessary for students to gain a deeper understanding of methods used in the design and analysis of biomedical and epidemiological studies.
 Specifically, it verses students in the language of uncertainty.
 An understanding of the theoretical bases and drawbacks of common biostatistical techniques is essential for practising biostatisticians to be able to assess the validity of these techniques for particular studies, and to be able to modify those techniques where appropriate.
-This unit of study (unit) provides the core prerequisite knowledge in statistical inference, which will subsequently be built upon in other units.
+In this unit of study (unit) students will develop a strong mathematical and conceptual foundation in the methods of statistical inference, which underlie many of the methods utilised in subsequent units of study, and in biostatistical practice.